Hair Care Sells

 The biggest draw in regards to glycol stearate is that it is an emollient, it softens the hair.
-There are no real disadvantages to using it in a bottle of shampoo or any cosmetic.
-You may or may not have an allergy to it, but it’s not something that is known to irritate someone skin.
+There are no real disadvantages to using it in a bottle of shampoo or any cosmetics.
+You may or may not have an allergy to it, but it's not something that is known to irritate someone's skin.

 Nevertheless, this compound makes people uncomfortable because it is made from ethylene glycol the same ingredient that makes antifreeze.
 Let's be honest that just does not sound like something you should be putting in your hair.

 When used in hair care products Polyquaternium-10’s purpose is to increase the hair body and act as an anti-static agent.
 A lot of you may need this benefit to reduce frizz.
 Polyquaternium-10 can do this because it has a positive charge and it neutralizes negative ions.